Chapter 5: Quantum Gates

 $$Y = \begin{pmatrix} 0 & -i \\ i & 0 \end{pmatrix}$$ $$Y|0\rangle = i|1\rangle \qquad Y|1\rangle = -i|0\rangle$$

 On the Bloch sphere, $Y$ is a rotation of $\pi$ radians around the y-axis.
-It simultaneously flips the bit and introduces a relative phase factor of $i$.
+Because the global phase $i$ is unobservable, measuring $Y|0\rangle = i|1\rangle$ still yields $|1\rangle$ with certainty.
 Verify it below:

 Summary of the Pauli Gates